-Jenny Creek Trail to Yankee Doodle Lake is a 9.8 mile out and back trail located near Nederland, CO that features beautiful wild flowers and is rated as moderate.
+Jenny Creek Trail to Yankee Doodle Lake is a 9.8 mile out and back trail located near Nederland, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and trail running and is accessible from May until October.